Plenyx/PlenBotLogUploader/remote-server/README.md

 * "**gw2Build**" contains the GW2 build on which the log was created *as a string*
 * "**fightName**" contains the name of the encounter *as a string*
 * "**logTimestamp**" contains the start time of the encounter *as a string*
-* "**durationMs**" contains the duration of the fight in miliseconds *as a string*
+* "**durationMs**" contains the duration of the fight in milliseconds *as a string*
 * "**isEmboldened**" contains an information whether the encounter was in emboldened mode *as a string*
 * "**isCM**" contains an information whether the encounter was a challenge mode *as a string*
 * "**isLCM**" contains an information whether the encounter was a legendary challenge mode *as a string*
 * "**players**" contains a list of account names of all players delimited by a semicolon ; *as a string*

-If you opt in to be send a JSON format rather then Key=Pair values, the format would be as follows:
+If you opt to be sent a JSON format rather than Key=Pair values, the format would be as follows:

     {
         "permalink": (string),